"GLBT Nightclubs"

 Links

-Many years ago, I created a Nightclub Guide devoted to clubs catering to a gay and lesbian audience.
-After spending 3 plus years in Vermont, and barely seeing the inside of a club the entire time, the original directory (hosted on my original Geocities site) become utterly outdated.
-After relocating to Northern New Jersey, I turned to the Internet in my time of need - the need to find a gay dance club.
+In the 1990's, I created a Nightclub Guide devoted to clubs catering to a gay and lesbian audience.
+After spending nearly 4 plus years in Vermont until 2004, and barely seeing the inside of a club the entire time, the original directory (hosted on my original Geocities site) become utterly outdated.
+After relocating to Northern New Jersey temporarily in 2004, I turned to the Internet in my time of need - the need to find a gay dance club.
 What I found was a barrage of outdated web sites, with inaccurate information.
 So I decided it was time to again create my own directory.
 Like the old one, this one will (for the most part) only list clubs I have actually gone to.
-You'll get information, even my personal review!
+You'll get information, even my personal reviews.

-Choose a State: DE - FL - MN - NJ - OR - PA - VT and New England
+Choose a State: DE - FL - MN - NE - NJ - OR - PA - VT and New England

 Delaware